 PSYCHTRY-445C.
 CONSULTATION-LIAISON PSYCHIATRY.
-The consultation-liaison services at both Duke Medical Center and VA Hospital offer clinical clerkships in the management of psychological problems of medical patients and somatic symptoms in psychiatric patients.
+The consultation-liaison services at both Duke Medical Center and VA Hospital offer clinical clerkships in the management of psychiatric disorders in the medical and surgical setting.
 The student does psychiatric consultations in various specialized medical and surgical services under supervision of residents and senior staff.
-Emphasis is placed on training the student in advanced interviewing techniques and in assessment and intervention for psychological reactions or depression due to medical illness.
+Emphasis is placed on training the student in advanced interviewing techniques and in assessment and treatment of psychiatric disorders in the inpatient medical/surgical setting.
 The site selected and the specific specialty area chosen depend on the availability and location of psychiatric consultants with those interests.
 The rotation is flexible.
 We try to match student interests with the interests of available consultants.
-Students need to check with Dr. Moore (VA) or Dr. Varia (Duke) four weeks in advance on the current availability on this rotation.
+Students need to check with Dr. Goforth(VA) or Dr. Rivelli (Duke) four weeks in advance on the current availability on this rotation.
+Dr. Rivelli can be reached via email at sarah.rivelli@duke.edu.
 Prerequisites: instructor approval and satisfactory completion of PSC-205C.
 Credit: 4.
 Enrollment: max 1.
-Varia
+Rivelli